Are you prepared to reach your career goals in 2019? Perfect!

 18. Reward Your Efforts

-When you’ve completed an action or step towards your 2018 goal, reward yourself.
+When you’ve completed specific actions or steps towards your 2019 goal, reward yourself.

 - Rewards will help to keep you motivated.